- Content Reviewed By:

 Treatment for opioid addiction should be tailored to each individual patient’s care, needs, and lifestyle, but at a minimum, it must always address the physical and psychological aspects of the disease.
 This means medically supervised detox and withdrawal management to address lingering physical and psychological symptoms of addiction and comprehensive behavioral rehab to address the origins and triggers of addiction.

 There are multiple types of opioid addiction treatment, including but not limited to inpatient, outpatient, partial-hospitalization, and virtual.
 Look for programs that offer medication-assisted treatment (MAT) if you or your loved one need help with ongoing cravings and withdrawal symptoms.
 MAT programs offer FDA-approved drugs to help you incrementally overcome opioid dependency, such as methadone, buprenorphine and naloxone (Suboxone®), and monthly injectable naltrexone (Vivitrol®).

-Our representatives are ready to help you find opioid addiction treatment in your area now.
+Use our directory of drug rehabs to help you find opioid addiction treatment in your area now.
 You don’t have to look for treatment alone, and you shouldn’t be afraid or ashamed to ask for help.
 Many opioid addiction treatment centers are covered by private insurance, Medicare, and Medicaid.
 Get the help you need right now.